ytoren/simscaleR/README.md

 # simscaleR

 Large scale similarity calculations with support for:
-* Thresholds & a sparse representation of the similarity matrix (based on the `Matrix` package)
+* Thresholds & sparse representations of the similarity matrix (based on the `Matrix` package)
-* Parallel of calculations, locally or using a standard R cluster object (from `parallel` package).
+* Parallel calculations, locally or using a standard R cluster object (from `parallel` package).
 We also include helper functions to decide how to split the calculations efficiently
 * "Injection" of domain knowledge, in the form of external information on groups of nodes that belong to the same higher-level entity.
 See details & examples below.

 ## Background